-Afikaris is pleased to participate in the 1-54 New York Art Fair, from 8th to 10th of May 2020 at Caldwell Factory where we will present a group show featuring new works by Raphaël Adjetey Adjei Mayne, Salifou Lindou, Ousmane Niang and Nyaba Ouedraogo.
+Afikaris is pleased to participate in the 1-54 New York online Art Fair, from May 6th to May 30th.
+A group show featuring new works by Raphaël Adjetey Adjei Mayne, Salifou Lindou, Ousmane Niang and Nyaba Ouedraogo will be on view.

-Raphaël Mayne’s work in its essence pays a tribute to contemporary life, mixing traditional influences of his homeland Ghana with the modern aesthetic and problems.
-From his patchworks emerge topical issues such as education or elections throughout the use of simple messages and figures.
+Raphaël Adjetey Adjei Mayne’s work in its essence, pays a tribute to contemporary life, combining traditional influences of his homeland Ghana with the modern aesthetic and problems.
+Social and political issues such as education or elections emerge from his patchworks, throughout the use of simple messages and figures.

-Focusing on Cameroonian daily life scenes, the complex network of lines Salifou Lindou creates on paper gives birth to chaotic worlds where man releases his impulses, conjures his anguish and unloads his aggressiveness.
+In his own specific way, Salifou Lindou also narrates the story of his country.
+Focusing on Cameroonian daily life scenes, the complex network of lines he creates on paper, gives birth to chaotic worlds where man releases his impulses, conjures his anguish and unloads his aggressiveness.
 The use of pastel allows him to ignore the paper’s fragility while playing with the lines’ strength and intensity.
 Thus, his hand spontaneously translates on the surface of the paper what his intuition feels.
 From the purity of the chromatic spectra - only using black and sanguine pastel - stand out social and intimate states that the works tend to represent.

-As photographer Nyaba Ouedraogo’s work always aims at shedding the light on specific cultures and practices, his new series – that will also be showcased during Dakar Biennale - focuses on a precise moment of Burkina Faso’s history.
+As photographer Nyaba Ouedraogo’s work always aims at shedding the light on specific cultures and practices, his new series focuses on a precise moment of Burkina Faso’s history.
 The viewer is not able to say what he/she is looking at: is it a painting? a piece of a wall? the doubt is cast.
 These hybrid figures, standing out from a rough and porous background testify from the remains of Théâtre Populaire Désiré BONOGO in Ouagadougou, city where the artist partly lives.
-Inaugurated in 1986, during the Revolution and definitely closed in the 90s, the theater is, since then, abandoned.
+Inaugurated in 1986, during the Revolution and definitely closed in the 1990s, the theater is, since then, abandoned.
 It has been built to embody the country’s desire to promote and make accessible to all, Burkinabe culture.
 While mobilizations and petitions try to rehabilitate the building, its ornaments, throughout Ouedraogo’s lens, recall the ghosts of the past.